 Existing CRD Mandate: What can be done by the CRD under its existing regional information service authority.
 Expanded Transportation Service - Providing a stronger regional role that allows for leveraging of provincial and federal funding as well as a regional funding program for significant projects in line with approved RTP priorities.
-TAC would determine and set priorities

-Additional staff would be required to implement new functions outside of the scope and existing transportation functions of the CRD.
+TAC would determine and set priorities and determine and set priorities additional staff would be required to implement new functions outside of the scope and existing transportation functions of the CRD.